 iSimangaliso Wetland Park (previously known as the Greater St. Lucia Wetland Park).
 The word isimangaliso means “a miracle” or “something wondrous” in Zulu.
-It is situated on the east coast of KwaZulu-Natal.
-It is South Africa’s third-largest protected area, spanning 280 km of coastline, from the Mozambican border in the north to Mapelane south of the Lake St. Lucia estuary, and made up of around 3,280 km2 of natural ecosystems, managed by the iSimangaliso Authority.
+It is situated on the east coast of KwaZulu-Natal and is South Africa’s third-largest protected area, spanning 280 km of coastline from the Mozambican border in the north to Mapelane south of the Lake St. Lucia estuary, and is made up of around 3,280² km of natural ecosystems, managed by the iSimangaliso Authority.
 The park includes:

 - Lake St. Lucia, False Bay Park, Kosi Bay, Lake Sibhayi, Sodwana Bay National Park, Mapelane Nature Reserve, Maputaland Marine Reserve, Cape Vidal, Mkuze Game Reserve

 The park was previously known as the Greater St. Lucia Wetland Park, but was renamed effective 1 November 2007.

 There are a number of stunning trails in the area and one is in False Bay Park.
 False Bay is part of iSimangaliso Wetland Park in the Northern section and is a 2300 hectare reserve hugging the western shoreline of Lake St Lucia.
 This is a 20-kilometer easy and flat ride.
 For the more advanced riders there are stunning trails – very scenic and challenging – between 30 to 40 kilometers.
 It is safe riding in a wonderfully scenic area where game is present.

 “Take a walk on the wild side”.

 The sand forest of False Bay Park is a must to see.
 There are 2 self guided walking trails very well marked to give you the full benefit of the scenic area.

 Mpophomeni Trail is between 6 and 9 km and this walk is in canopy forest.

 Ingwe Trail is a 6 km trail and a part of the trail is at the lakeshore.

 The walks are easy and safe.
 Other walks are also possible at the lakeshore and on the gravel/tar road.